tanzich/Kichkstarter-Fundraising-Data-Analysis/README.md

 Also it would be better to create a graph that shows success, failed, cancelled results for each year instead.
 That will tell us how the campaign of theaters has grown over the years.

-A data is needed to show more details about the plays.
-A success of a play for example, depends on the artists, the rating of the play, the director of the play.
+Data is needed to show more details about the plays.
+A success of a play for example, depends on the artists, the rating of the play, and the director of the play.
 A play that has popular or better artists with a good director will probably attract more audience then other plays.